Gayatrimurali/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

     Test-AzDnsAvailability -DomainNameLabel <custom-label> -Location '<location>'
     ```

-    >**Note**: Replace the `<custom-label>` placeholder with a valid labvm<inject key="DeploymentID" enableCopy="false"/> and Replace the `<location>` placeholder with the name of the region into which you want to deploy the Azure VM that will host the Active Directory domain controller you will use in this lab.
+    >**Note**: Replace the `<custom-label>` placeholder with a valid labvm<inject key="DeploymentID" enableCopy="false"/> and Replace the `<location>` placeholder with the name of the region into which you want to deploy the Azure VM that will host the Microsoft Entra ID domain controller you will use in this lab.

     >**Note**: To identify Azure regions where you can provision Azure VMs, refer to [**https://azure.microsoft.com/en-us/regions/offers/**](https://azure.microsoft.com/en-us/regions/offers/)